m4cit/slangID3_DL/README.md

 The training dataset is still too small, resulting in overfitting (after augmentation).

-## Usage
-You can predict with the included pre-trained models, and re-train if needed.

-Preprocessing is the last step before training a model.

-If you want to use the original dataset **_data.csv_** after some changes, or the augmented dataset **_augmented_data.csv_**, use the preprocessing function before training.

 ## Performance
 There is currently only one model available: